rock-learning/bolero/doc/source/modules/controller.rst

 Controller
 ==========

-A controller can be used to do behavior search when a behavior search algorithm is defined or it can be used to execute behaviors in an environment.
+A :class:`Controller` can be used to do behavior search when a behavior search algorithm is defined or it can be used to execute behaviors in an environment.

 .. _contextual_controller:

 Contextual Controller
 =====================

-A contextual controller can be used to do contextual behavior search when a contextual behavior search algorithm is defined.
+A :class:`ContextualController` can be used to do contextual behavior search when a contextual behavior search algorithm is defined.